 Reposition Your Cleanroom Mat if You're Using it Like a Doormat

 If you have an adhesive mat that is the size of a doormat, instead of placing it horizontal to the door, try placing it so that the long vertical portion is in the path of traffic.
 That way, your workers will step on the mat at least once with both feet.

 Clean the Floor Before Installing Your Tacky Mat

 You can only use tacky mats on hard flooring.
 When you get ready to install your cleanroom mat, you'll want to clean the floor with alcohol (IPA) and clean, deionized water in the ratio of 70 percent IPA and 30 percent water.
 You will need to clean the floor each time you install a new mat to ensure that you clean up any old adhesive on the floor.
 If you don't clean the floor, you run the risk of delaminated it.
 Make certain the floor is completely dry before installing a new sticky mat.

 How to Install a New Mat

-Installing a new mat requires care, as you will be sticking it directly to your floor.
+Installing a new floor mat requires care, as you will be sticking it directly to your floor.
 Be sure to clean the floor, as mentioned above.
 You will then need to carefully remove the bottom protective sheet to expose the adhesive.
-Many of the mats include 30 layers of top sheets, which makes it easy to replace as the mat gets dirtier.
+Many of the floor mats include 30 layers of top sheets, which makes it easy to replace as the mat gets dirtier.
 Place the first two corners on one end of where the mat needs to go and hold up the rest of the mat away from the floor.
 Press down at the corners and smooth the mat down carefully, just like you would if you were applying a sticker.
 Slowly smooth the mat into place pushing it firmly from one end to the other to remove all air bubbles.